Texas Bee Services

 After all the comb is removed, we scrape the walls of the soffit, and then leave the cavity exposed for about a week.
 During this time, the bees in the area will come into the soffit and remove the bits of honey and comb that we were not able to reach.

-After a week’s, time, we return to the property where we will confirm (1) the colony is gone, (2) local bees have cleaned the cavity, and (3) no new colony has not started to build.
+After a week’s, time, we return to the property where we will confirm that the colony is gone, and local bees have cleaned the cavity.
 Once we have confirmed that, we’ll add insulation in the cavity to ensure there is no room for bees to rebuild in the future.

 Then we’ll add a pest strip just as an added safety measure to prevent any colonies from coming into adjacent areas of the soffit.